minio/docs/source/reference/minio-mc-admin/mc-admin-scanner-status.rst

    The maximum number of active paths to show.
    Use ``-1`` for an unlimited number of paths.

+   Limiting the number of paths shown can reduce the scrolling of the console window when there are a large number of drives being scanned.

    If not specified, the results return for an unlimited number of active paths.

 .. mc-cmd:: -n